ShTuran/cybersecurity-projects/Offensive/CTFs/ColddBox: Easy(THM).md

 ![nmap](https://github.com/user-attachments/assets/6e76272b-f1eb-485f-827e-e7fc9a1a12b2)

-From the scan results, I saw that only one port was open, so I proceeded to check the website.
+From the scan results, I saw that only 2 (80,4512) port was open, so I proceeded to check the website.
 Initially, there didn’t seem to be anything interesting on the surface.

 Next, I used Gobuster for directory enumeration.
 As shown in the picture, I found an intriguing directory: /hidden.